 The full timetable of all activities for this course can be accessed from Course Planner.

-1 describe and explain the use of the carbonyl group, stereoselectivity, and organometallic reagents and catalysts in chemical synthesis.
-2 propose mechanisms for chemical reactions, given starting materials, reagents, conditions, and/or products.
-3 explain the role and relevance of organic synthesis and organometallic reagents and catalysts in industrial processes.
-4 demonstrate proficiency in undertaking individual and/or team-based laboratory investigations using appropriate apparatus and safe laboratory practices, including the collection, analysis, interpretation and communication of results of an experiment.
-5 design and plan an investigation by selecting and applying appropriate practical and/or theoretical techniques or tools.
+1 Describe and explain the use of the carbonyl group, stereoselectivity, and organometallic reagents and catalysts in chemical synthesis.
+2 Propose mechanisms for chemical reactions, given starting materials, reagents, conditions, and/or products.
+3 Explain the role and relevance of organic synthesis and organometallic reagents and catalysts in industrial processes.
+4 Demonstrate proficiency in undertaking individual and/or team-based laboratory investigations using appropriate apparatus and safe laboratory practices.
+5 Collect, record, analyse and interpret results of an experiment, and effectively communicate these results in written reports.
+6 Design and plan an investigation by selecting and applying appropriate practical and/or theoretical techniques or tools.

 University Graduate Attributes